SmartCloud Connect Initial Search and Applied Record Filters¶

 The applied filters are:

-- The “internal emails” filter and the Do not load related objects lists filter to learn how to disable or enable these filters), as well as other filters which can be adjusted in customization settings (Global search filter and Contextual search filter).
+- The “internal emails” filter and the Do not load related objects lists filter to learn how to disable or enable these filters), as well as secondary “items focusing” Salesforce views which can be set in customization settings (Global search filter and Contextual search filter)

-- The blacklisted addresses / domains filter and other filters applied on records synchronization.
+- The blacklisted addresses / domains filter and several filters applied on records synchronization

 This way, if the searched for item is not displayed, it may have been hidden by one of the above listed filters.
 To determine the reason why the record was not shown in search results:

-- Check the list of the addresses which have been filtered out as internal or blacklisted under Smart Actions, Observations, “Some not important emails were filtered:“ in SmartCloud Connect Sidebar.
+- Check the list of the addresses which have been filtered out as internal or blacklisted under Smart Actions bar > More… > Observations, “Some not important emails were filtered:“ in SmartCloud Connect Sidebar.

 - Check the settings of the relevant filters on SmartCloud Connect Customization page and Synchronization dashboard.

 In addition, to bring up only actual records, SmartCloud Connect initial search applies specific filters for certain objects listed in Related records.
-To be included, an Opportunity object must be either be closed within 1 year (365 days) in the past or expected to be closed within 6 months (180 days) from current date; a support Case object must be open and created within 3 months (90 days) in the past from current date; if the custom Matter object is used in your implementation, only open matters will be displayed.
+To be included, an Opportunity object must be either be closed within 1 year (365 days) in the past or expected to be closed within 6 months (180 days) from the present date; a Support Case object must be open and created within 3 months (90 days) in the past from the current date.
+Please also refer to this article to learn how to include closed Cases and Opportunities into SCC handling scope.

 Internal Emails, Corporate Domains, and the Blacklist¶

-By default, SmartCloud Connect recognizes your corporate domains on the Organizations level in the Administration panel and does not allow you to save internal emails using the Save button in the Add-In.
+By default, SmartCloud Connect recognizes your corporate email domains on the Org level in the SCC Admin panel and does not auto-share emails to/from such addresses in Salesforce if the corresponding setting is enabled.

 1. Go to Customization page.

-- In the Application Settings area, select the Allow creating duplicated emails in Salesforce checkbox.
+- In the Application Settings area, select the Include internal emails into search results checkbox.

 - Click Save in the upper right corner.

-For example, if you want to blacklist free email services like Gmail.com and Outlook.com, you can add them to the Blacklisted Domains box as comma-separated values.
+For example, if you want to blacklist from syncing emails received from/sent to addresses belonging to free email services like gmail.com or outlook.com, you can add them to the Blacklisted Domains box as comma-separated values.
+Note that the list does not support using wildcards.
 Messages or events received from users with the specified domains in their email addresses will not be automatically shared with Salesforce.

-All domains added to the Blacklisted Domains box will automatically be added to the ServiceAutoTrackBlackList setting on the User level as comma-separated values.
+All domains added to the Blacklisted Domains box will also be automatically added to the ServiceAutoTrackBlackList setting on the User level as comma-separated values.

-To save internal emails, if you select the Allow creating duplicated emails in Salesforce checkbox (as described above), make sure that your corporate domain is not specified in the Blacklisted Domains box as well.
+To save internal emails, if you select the Include internal emails into search results checkbox (as described above), make sure that your corporate domain is not listed in the Blacklisted Domains box as well.

 If an email is received from multiple senders, and only some of the email addresses are on the blacklist, the email will still be saved and linked to the records associated with the senders who are not blacklisted.